-5. In a pan, add cooking oil followed by mustard seeds, black gram and curry leaves.
+5. In a pan, add cooking oil followed by mustard seeds, black gram, and curry leaves.
 Let the mustard to splutter in the oil, then add chopped onion, saute till it becomes pink.
 Add chopped tomatoes.
 Once the tomatoes started cooking add 1 tsp of salt, this makes the tomato and onion to become pulpier.

-6. Once tomato and onion blended well add the slitted brinjals and saute them for couple of minutes.
-Once purple color of the brinjal changes, add chili powder and coriander powder.
+6. Once tomato and onion blended well add the slitted brinjals and saute them for a couple of minutes.
+Once the purple color of the brinjal changes, add chili powder and coriander powder.
 Saute them for 1 min.

 This tangy gravy is best for steamed rice.
 I love to have the left over of this kuzhambu with South Indian breakfast items like Idly, dosas.